 Can I apply for both a utility model and a patent?

-A utility model can protect your technology in a cost-effective way whilst a patent is ‘pending’.
 Once the patent is granted, the utility model can either be abandoned or the claims amended to better complement the claims of the patent.

 By way of an example, this ‘double action’ is popular in Germany; companies may even tailor a utility model to describe an allegedly infringing device and then use this as the basis of an infringement action whilst a patent is pending.
 Reference to the patent is then added later, once it has been granted.